Allan Manganello Instructor Bio

 In 2000, Allan started training David Akers, the would-be kicker for the Philadelphia Eagles, helping him reach 3 Pro Bowls as well as Super Bowl XXXIX.
 They have done several films, documentaries, and training camps together and continue their friendship and training to this day.

 In 2001, Allan joined the Louisville Police Department where he has shared his extensive knowledge with both the training academy as well as the community.
-He is currently a patrol officer in Old and South Louisville and speaking fluent Spanish, he works closely with the Hispanic community as well.
+He is currently a detective with the Louisville Metro Police Department.
+Speaking fluent Spanish, he works closely with the Hispanic community as well.

 Shaolin Kempo Jiu-Jitsu Academy was renamed Louisville Martial Arts Academy in 2003 in an effort to reflect the quality instruction of a variety of styles being offered to the community.